joemasilotti/bridge-components/README.md

 ### [Alert Component](components/alert/)

+Displays a native alert dialog to confirm an action.

 [![Alert Component examples](resources/screenshots/alert.png)](components/alert/)

 ### [Button Component](components/button/)

+Adds a native button to the navigation bar on iOS and action bar on Android.
+The button can contain either a text string or an image.

 [![Button Component examples](resources/screenshots/button.png)](components/button/)

 ### [Form Component](components/form/)

+Replaces a form's submit `<button>` with a native one that disables during submission.

 [![Form Component examples](resources/screenshots/form.png)](components/form/)

 ### [Menu Component](components/menu/)

+Adds a native button to the navigation bar that, when tapped, renders a native menu powered by `UIMenu` on iOS and `DropdownMenu` on Android.

 [![Menu Component examples](resources/screenshots/menu.png)](components/menu/)

 ### [Review Prompt Component](components/review-prompt/)

+Prompts the user for a review on the App Store on iOS and Google Play on Android.

 [![Review Prompt Component examples](resources/screenshots/review-prompt.png)](components/review-prompt/)

 ### [Toast Component](components/toast/)

+Render a native, floating message that disappears after a few seconds.

 [![Toast Component examples](resources/screenshots/toast.png)](components/toast/)